(Excerpted and translated from Rabbi Ginsburgh’s Hebrew book, “Hanerot Hallalu”)

 The Fourth Revolution and the Tenth of Tevet

 Clipping the Temple’s Wings

-The fast of the Tenth of Tevet commemorates the beginning of the Babylonian siege of Jerusalem, which led to the destruction of the First Temple.
-This day is the first – in terms of the event that it commemorates – of four fast days that denote the stages of the destruction of the First Temple, as follows:
+The fast of the Tenth of Tevet (this year we will observe it on the 3rd of January, 2023) commemorates the beginning of the Babylonian siege of Jerusalem, which led to the destruction of the First Temple.
+This day is the first—in terms of the chronological order of the events it commemorates—of four fast days that denote the stages of the destruction of the First Temple, as follows:

-- 10 Tevet: Beginning of the Babylonian siege of Jerusalem
+- 10 Tevet: Babylonian siege of Jerusalem begins

-- 17 Tamuz: The walls of Jerusalem are breached two and a half years later
+- 17 Tammuz: The walls of Jerusalem are breached two and a half years later

-- 9 Av (Tisha Ba’v): The destruction of the Temple itself; many years later, the Romans destroyed the Second Temple on the very same date.
+- 9 Av (Tisha B’Av): The destruction of the First Temple by the Babylonians.
+Many years later, the Romans destroyed the Second Temple on the very same date.

 Moreover, concerning the stranger that is not of Your people Israel, when he shall come out of a far country for Your Name’s sake, or when they shall hear of Your great Name, and of Your mighty hand, and of Your outstretched arm, when he shall come to pray through this house; may You hear in heaven Your dwelling-place, and do according to all that the stranger calls unto You; so that all the peoples of the earth may know Your Name, to fear You, as do Your people Israel, and that they may know that Your Name is cast upon this house that I have built.

 The Temple did not consummately fulfill this destiny described by Solomon.
 But from the very start, its eyes were set on that goal.
 It had a universal horizon to which it wished to spread its wings.
 This universal horizon of the Torah, which strives for the unification of all humanity around serving God, is expressed in the visions of the prophets in several places.
 Among those expressions, perhaps the most famous is the prophecy of Isaiah, which also relates to the Temple: